lexnederbragt/INF-BIOx121/misc/index.md

 # Home exam for 2017

+Thanks for attending this course and hope you enjoyed it!

+It would be great if you can provide some (anonymous) feedback regarding the course using this [form](https://skjema.uio.no/88320).

 Oral exam will take place on Nov 3.
 Exact time table will be published here before Nov 1.
 In case of any questions regarding the home exam, do get in touch with the teachers directly via email or contact Arvind Sundaram (arvind.sundaram @ medisin.uio.no)